stacksjs/nanofaker/docs/migration.md

 ### Not Yet Supported

-Some faker.js features aren't in nanofaker yet:
+Some faker.js features aren't in ts-mocker yet:

 - `faker.datatype.uuid()` → Use `crypto.randomUUID()`
 - `faker.datatype.datetime()` → Use `faker.date.*` methods